PeterNaydenov/dt-toolbox/README.md

 ## Tips

 - DT format not depends on DT Toolbox.
-Use toolbox only when language cannot provide better tools;
+Use toolbox when language cannot provide better tools;
-- Iteration over DT Toolbox could bring performance issues(anti-pattern).
+- Iteration on data with DT Toolbox could bring performance issues(anti-pattern).
 Iterate over data first and then use DT Toolbox;
 - Working with flat objects (DT) could be relieving experience with extras - performance and readability gain;